Battle of Plassey: Conspiracy

 The Nawab was infuriated on learning of the attack on Chandernagar.
 His former hatred of the British returned, but he now felt the need to strengthen himself by alliances against the British.
-The Nawab was plagued by fear of attack from the north by the Afghans under Ahmad Shah Durrani, as he had invaded Delhi, and was forced to send much of his men against him.
+The Nawab was plagued by fear of attack from the north by the Afghans under Ahmad Shah Durrani, as he had invaded Delhi, and was forced to send much of his best men against him.
 Further threats from the west by the Marathas were also seen.
 Therefore, he could not deploy his entire force against the British for fear of being attacked from the flanks.
 A deep distrust set in between the British and the Nawab.
 As a result, Siraj started secret negotiations with Jean Law, chief of the French factory at Cossimbazar, and de Bussy.
 The Nawab also moved a large division of his army under Rai Durlabh to Plassey, on the island of Cossimbazar 30 mi south of Murshidabad.

 Popular discontent against the Nawab flourished in his own court.
 The Seths, the traders of Bengal, were in perpetual fear for their wealth under the reign of Siraj, contrary to the situation under Alivardi's reign.
 They had engaged Yar Lutuf Khan to defend them in case they were threatened in any way.
 William Watts, the Company representative at the court of Siraj, informed Clive about a conspiracy at the court to overthrow the ruler.
 The conspirators included Mir Jafar, paymaster of the army, Rai Durlabh, Yar Lutuf Khan and Omichund, a merchant and several officers in the army.
 Invited by Mir Jafar to join the conspiracy, Clive referred the matter to a committee of senior Company officials.
 By 1 May, the committee passed a resolution in support of the alliance.
 A treaty was signed between the British and Mir Jafar agreeing, in return for substantial financial incentives, to help him overthrow the Nawab.
 According to historian W. Dalrymple, the Jagat Seths offered Clive and the East India Company more than £4m (£420m as of 2019), an additional 110,000 rupees a month (£1.43m as of 2019) to pay for Company troops, and other landholding rights.
 On 2 May, Clive broke up his camp and sent half the troops to Calcutta and the other half to Chandernagar.